ASPIRIN FOR PRIMARY PREVENTION OF CVD

 Aim: The ARRIVE study is aiming to demonstrate the efficacy and safety of low-dose aspirin in preventing initial events associated with CVD in individuals with no known history of CVD, but who are at moderate risk.

-The primary outcome of ARRIVE is a composite CVD/cerebrovascular endpoint, where time to first occurrence of either non-fatal heart attack, non-fatal ischaemic stroke or CVD death (including fatal heart attack, fatal ischaemic stroke) will be investigated.
+The primary outcome of ARRIVE is a composite CVD/cerebrovascular endpoint, where time to first occurrence of either non-fatal heart attack, non-fatal ischaemic stroke or CVD death (including fatal heart attack, fatal ischaemic stroke).

 ASCEND (A Study of Cardiovascular Events iN Diabetes)